Frutti di Mare Pasta (Seafood Spaghetti Recipe)

 Step by Step Instructions

-Deglaze & Simmer – Pour in the dry white wine and let it cook for 2 minutes to reduce slightly.
+2. Deglaze with white wine and let it reduce for 2 minutes.

-Cook the Seafood – Nestle the littleneck clams and mussels into the sauce, cover, and cook for 5-6 minutes, or until the shells open.
+4. Nestle the clams and mussels into the sauce, cover, and cook for 5-7 minutes until the shells open.
+Discard any that don’t.

 Did you try this recipe?
 I’d love to see it!
 Tag @alliehagerty on Instagram and leave a ⭐️⭐️⭐️⭐️⭐️ review below!